itsrheine/Travel-Dashboard/README.md

 # Travel Dashboard
 Plan your trips with ease and peace of mind.
-Search a city to travel to and have an overview of how the city's weather forecast in the next 5-days will look like.
-See the top rated places to eat and stay.
+Search a metropolitan city to travel to and have an overview of what the city's weather forecast in the next 5-days.
+See the top 5 rated places to eat and stay.
 Be a travel expert with this travel dashboard.

 ## Functionality
 1. After typing in my city and searching